 We want to see bottom trawling urgently tackled by all coastal nations, with evidence of a globally reduced footprint by 2030.

-If your group, business or organisation is interested in joining the coalition, please complete the form below and we’ll be in touch.
+If your group, business or organisation is interested in joining the coalition, please complete the membership application form below and we’ll be in touch.

 Keep up to date with the coalition’s latest news, events and campaigns.
 By signing up to the newsletter you agree to receive emails from the Transform Bottom Trawling Coalition on issues related to coalition.
 Your contact information will not be shared or publicised.